Updated 16/06/2025

 Japanese gardens have a unique look and are easy to implement in your space, big or small.
-You can add a subtle Asian twist by adding a few key features.
-Or you can completely re-create the look and feel of a Zen garden oasis.
+You can either add a subtle Asian twist to an existing garden design by including a few key Japanese style features or completely re-design the area to create the look and feel of a Zen garden oasis.

 Admired for their structure and symbolism, there are many elements to the traditional Japanese garden.
 These are implemented to highlight the importance of appreciating and understanding nature.
 So, what better way to start appreciating our gardens more?